hammour95/IPROFIN/README.md

 - JDK 19+
 - JavaFX 19

+- Download IPROFIN.zip from the releases.

-Download The trained SVM model for the localization prediction form:
+- Download The trained SVM model for the localization prediction form:
 https://1drv.ms/f/s!AmL9JchooXjA6BWxH5hLz4400hGX?e=hr0fBZ
 copy it to the main folder.

-Next, download the model for SignalP6 from the link: https://mega.nz/file/uZ0DVQ7b#oDDerv_8mJmj1ypC_CX8OaWBxfYe4dXDvHGVgOiwCks and copy it to "./IPROFIN/src/model/signalP/venv/lib/python3.9/site-packages/signalp/model_weights/".
+- Download the model for SignalP6 from the link: https://mega.nz/file/uZ0DVQ7b#oDDerv_8mJmj1ypC_CX8OaWBxfYe4dXDvHGVgOiwCks and copy it to "./IPROFIN/src/model/signalP/venv/lib/python3.9/site-packages/signalp/model_weights/".

+- (TMP!)
+Load now the project in IntelliJ and add the VM options to the main class IProFin.java "--module-path PATH_TO/javafx-sdk-19/lib --add-modules=javafx.swing,javafx.graphics,javafx.fxml,javafx.media,javafx.web"

 ## Used Tools